rladies-nyc/source/content/home/board.md

 <img src="/img/emilyz.jpg" style="width:20%";/>

-Emily has been a board member since November 2016.
-Emily works as a Research Biostatistician at Memorial Sloan Kettering Cancer Center while also pursuing a DrPH in biostatistics at Columbia University.
-Her dissertation research is focused on statistical methods for the study of etiologic heterogeneity in cancer.
-In her free time, Emily enjoys riding her bike to breweries, reading books and magazines, and doing crossword puzzles.
+Emily works as a biostatistician in the Department of Quantitative Health Sciences at Cleveland Clinic, with a joint appointment in the Taussig Cancer Institute.
+Previously, Emily worked as a Research Biostatistician at Memorial Sloan Kettering Cancer Center for 9 years, while simultaneously earning her DrPH in biostatistics from Columbia University.
+Emily is interested in clinical trials design, statistical methods for retrospective data analyses, and teaching biostatistics to clinical collaborators.
 Learn more about Emily at her [website](http://www.emilyzabor.com).